mahi-nur333/Credit-Card-Fraud-Detection-Using-a-Machine-Learning-Approach/README.md

 We evaluated and selected the following machine learning algorithms:

+####✅ Logistic Regression
+Well-suited for binary classification

+Performs well with large datasets

+Outputs probability scores, which helps in understanding the model's confidence

 #### ✅ Random Forest

 * Handles imbalanced data better than simple models